PSLmodels/OG-Core/docs/book/content/theory/government.md

   The respective $shift_x$ and $shift_y$ parameters in Equation {eq}`EqTaxCalcTaxFuncForm` are analogous to the additive constants in a Stone-Geary utility function.
 These constants ensure that the two sums $\tau(x) + shift_x$ and $\tau(y) + shift_y$ are both strictly positive.
 They allow for negative tax rates in the $\tau(\cdot)$ functions despite the requirement that the arguments inside the brackets be strictly positive.
 The general $shift$ parameter outside of the Cobb-Douglas brackets can then shift the tax rate function so that it can accommodate negative tax rates.
 The Cobb-Douglas share parameter $\phi\in[0,1]$ controls the shape of the function between the two univariate functions $\tau(x)$ and $\tau(y)$.

-  This functional form for tax rates delivers flexible parametric functions that can fit the tax rate data shown in {numref}`Figure %s <FigTaxCalc3Dtaxrates>` as well as a wide variety of policy reforms.
+  This functional form for tax rates delivers flexible parametric functions that can fit the tax rate data shown in the scatterplot data in {numref}`Figure %s <FigTaxCalcETRtotinc>` and {numref}`Figure %s <FigTaxCalc3DvsPred>` as well as a wide variety of policy reforms.
 Further, these functional forms are monotonically increasing in both labor income $x$ and capital income $y$.
 This characteristic of monotonicity in $x$ and $y$ is essential for guaranteeing convex budget sets and thus uniqueness of solutions to the household Euler equations.
-The assumption of monotonicity does not appear to be a strong one when viewing the the tax rate data shown in {numref}`Figure %s <FigTaxCalc3Dtaxrates>`.
+The assumption of monotonicity does not appear to be a strong one when viewing the the tax rate data shown in {numref}`Figure %s <FigTaxCalc3DvsPred>`.
 While it does limit the potential tax systems to which one could apply our methodology, tax policies that do not satisfy this assumption would result in non-convex budget sets and thus require non-standard DGE model solutions methods and would not guarantee a unique equilibrium.
 The 12 parameters of our tax rate functional form from {eq}`EqTaxCalcTaxFuncForm` are summarized in {numref}`TabTaxCalcTfuncParams`.

   ```{list-table} **Description of tax rate function $\tau(x,y)$ parameters.**
   :header-rows: 1